rcazzara/seldovia/_people/Giles_Helen_Laisure.md

 remainder of the summer.
 But, the upstairs thundermug was forever banned to a spot in his workshop

-Author’s aside: As children, my brother, sister and I spent our summers fishing with my father.
+Authorâ€™s aside: As children, my brother, sister and I spent our summers fishing with my father.
 His house was originally located approximately where the now-existing boat haul-out is.
 In fact, he had the first boat haul-out in Seldovia in that location.
 The 1964 earthquake changed all